nextcloud/documentation/user_manual/pim/sync_kde.rst

 .. image:: /images/kdes1.png

 From KDE SC 4.8 and forward setting up ownCloud is very easy.
+Please obey that the KDE calendar needs to have ownCloud calendar and ownCloud contacts activated on the ownCloud server.
+Only the ownCloud calendar is not sufficient.
 From System Settings Personal Information/Akonadi Resources Configuration select DAV Groupware resource.